alnoki/AAAAAA/doc/procedures/sphinx.rst

 #.
 Inspect the :std:doc:`objects.inv mapping <sphinx:usage/extensions/intersphinx>`

-   * For large outputs, consider using a command line program (like :program:`terminal.app` on a :xref:`Mac`), which can be maximized to full screen
+   * For large outputs, consider using a command line program (like :program:`Terminal` on a :xref:`Mac`), which can be maximized to full screen

 #.
 Locate the desired target in the mapping output and link to it using a
    corresponding :std:doc:`role <sphinx:usage/restructuredtext/roles>`:

-   .. csv-table:: Referencing mapping outputs
+   .. csv-table:: Referencing select mapping outputs
       :header: "Category in objects.inv", "Role to use"
       :align: center